-If the vendor is not familiar with the form of Advisories with acknowledgement, Compass Security will publish an Advisory independently (see Advisory Release below).
+Furthermore, Compass Security may publish an advisory independently (see Advisory Release below).

 1.9 Advisory Release

 It will be negotiated with the vendor when information about the weakness may be published.
 This date must be acceptable and realistic for both parties.